 4. Are ants on plants harmful to my garden?

 Ants themselves do not directly harm plants, but they can promote pest infestations by farming mealybugs and aphids.
 However, ants can also be beneficial by aerating the soil and eating the eggs of harmful pests.
-It’s best to control their population rather than eliminate them entirely.
+It’s best to control their population rather than eliminate them.

 5. What is the best natural remedy to remove ants from potted plants?